Learn to identify rhyme, rhythm, and repetition with a poetry Slapjack Game!

 We created this resource for your reading center as an independent practice activity.

-- Before the round begins, decide whether the students will be looking for examples of rhyme, rhythm, or repetition.
+- Before the round begins, decide whether the students will look for rhyme, rhythm, or repetition examples.

 - For each set of face values, i.e., the 4 Jacks, the examples include 1 rhyme, 1 rhythm, and 2 repetitions.